(We just finished our Becoming Conference and this tip was shared. It reminded me to share this for those of you who missed it.)

 You will need to purchase your favorite type of foaming hand soap, so you have the bottle’s mechanism to make this work.
 After you buy it, leave just a small amount of soap in the bottle, dump 99% of the rest of the soap out and put it into another seal-able container for storage.
 You will use this soap as your refill for a LONG time.

 How much soap you use will be up to you, but honestly, a little bit goes a long way.
-I have gotten away with only using a tablespoon, but I just pour a little bit into the empty bottle and then fill the rest up with water.
+I have gotten away with only using a few tablespoons, but I just pour a little bit into the empty bottle and then fill the rest up with water.
 Then mix by swirling around a bit.
 Leave a little room at the top to put the cap back on or it will overflow.
 It will take a pump or two to get it flowing and voila!

 Depending on how much you use, one bottle of Bath and Body Works Liquid Soap could last you a year.